en_USEnglish

 The main cybersecurity standards

-Some of the main cybersecurity frameworks and standards include ISO 27001, NIST Cybersecurity Framework, CIS Controls and PCI DSS.
-These standards define requirements for risk management, information protection and the implementation of security controls.
+Some of the major cybersecurity frameworks and standards include ISO 27001, NIST Cybersecurity Framework, CIS Controls, and PCI DSS.
+These standards define requirements for risk management, information protection, and security control implementation.

 International regulations

-Internationally, regulations such as the European Union's General Data Protection Regulation (GDPR) and the Network and Information Security Directive (NIS Directive) require organizations to take steps to protect critical data and infrastructure.
+Internationally, regulations such as the European Union's General Data Protection Regulation (GDPR) and the Network and Information Security Directive (NIS Directive) require organizations to take measures to protect critical data and infrastructure.

 National regulations